nghiant3223/nghiant3223.github.io/_drafts/2025-06-03-memory_allocation_in_go.md

 #### Caching Free Pages: [`mheap.allocToCache`](https://github.com/golang/go/blob/go1.24.0/src/runtime/mpagecache.go#L110-L183)

 Unfortunately, both [`pageAlloc.find`](#finding-free-pages-pageallocfind) and [`mheap.grow`](#growing-the-heap-mheapgrow) rely on global locks, which can become bottlenecks under heavy concurrent allocation workloads.
-Since a Go program can run as many concurrent threads as there are `P`s (processors), caching free pages locally in each `P` helps avoid global lock contention.
+Since a Go program runs as concurrent as the number of processor `P`s, caching free pages locally in each `P` helps avoid global lock contention.

-Go implements this with a per-`P` [`pageCache`](https://github.com/golang/go/blob/go1.24.0/src/runtime/runtime2.go#L641-L641).
+Go implements this with a per-P [`pageCache`](https://github.com/golang/go/blob/go1.24.0/src/runtime/runtime2.go#L641-L641).
 A [`pageCache`](https://github.com/golang/go/blob/go1.24.0/src/runtime/runtime2.go#L641-L641) consists of a base address for a 64-page-aligned memory chunk and a 64-bit bitmap tracking which of those pages are free.
 Because each page is 8 KB, a single `P`'s [`pageCache`](https://github.com/golang/go/blob/go1.24.0/src/runtime/runtime2.go#L641-L641) can hold up to 512 KB of free memory.

 When a goroutine requests a span from [`mheap`](https://github.com/golang/go/blob/go1.24.0/src/runtime/mheap.go#L55-L241), the runtime first checks the [`pageCache`](https://github.com/golang/go/blob/go1.24.0/src/runtime/runtime2.go#L641-L641) of the current `P`.
-If it contains enough free pages, those pages are used immediately to prepare a span.
+If it contains enough free pages, those pages are used immediately to set up a span.
 If not, the runtime falls back to invoking [`pageAlloc.find`](#finding-free-pages-pageallocfind) to locate a sufficient run of pages.

 If the [`pageCache`](https://github.com/golang/go/blob/go1.24.0/src/runtime/runtime2.go#L641-L641) is empty, the runtime allocates a new one.
-It first tries to obtain pages near the current hint [`searchAddr`](https://github.com/golang/go/blob/3901409b5d0fb7c85a3e6730a59943cc93b2835c/src/runtime/mpagealloc.go#L241-L249) in the summary radix tree (as described in [Finding Free Pages](#finding-free-pages-pageallocfind) section).
+It first tries to obtain pages near the current hint [`searchAddr`](https://github.com/golang/go/blob/go1.24.0/src/runtime/mpagealloc.go#L241-L249) in the summary radix tree (as described in [Finding Free Pages](#finding-free-pages-pageallocfind) section).
 Since the hint may not be accurate, it may instead need to walk the radix tree to find free pages.

 Note that the probability of having a `N` free pages decreases when `N` approaches 64, as the [`pageCache`](https://github.com/golang/go/blob/go1.24.0/src/runtime/runtime2.go#L641-L641) is limited to 64 pages.
 In such case, there would be too many cache misses, and the runtime would have to frequently fall back to [`pageAlloc.find`](#finding-free-pages-pageallocfind) to find free pages.
-That's why if `N` is greater than 16, the runtime doesn't bother checking the cache, and fallback to [`pageAlloc.find`](#finding-free-pages-pageallocfind) right away.
+That's why if `N` is equal to or greater than 16, the runtime doesn't bother checking the cache, and fallback to [`pageAlloc.find`](#finding-free-pages-pageallocfind) right away.

+The diagram below summarizes the logic for finding free pages for span allocation.
+The <span style="color:#bfbfbf">gray</span> box *Find pages* was described in [Finding Free Pages](#finding-free-pages-pageallocfind) section, the <span style="color:green">green</span> box *Grow the heap* was described in [Growing the heap](#growing-the-heap-mheapgrow) section, while the <span style="color:blue">blue</span> box *Set up a span* was described in [Set up a Span](#setting-up-a-span-mheaphavespan) section.

 <table>
     <thead>